Recommended Coffee to Water Ratio: 1:15 (strong, balanced)

 - Did your brew take longer than 3:00 minutes?
 Try a coarser grind.
 Go finer if it was too quick.

 - Experiment with your water-to-brew ratio.
 15:1 is a stronger brew.
-For a more delicate cup, try 16:1.
+For a more delicate cup—which is a good consideration for some single origin coffees—try 16:1.

 - Because of the large hole in the V60 brewer, your grounds bed acts as the main resistance for the water so be sure to use a medium-fine grind for your coffee.